Laboperator's Workflow Editor

 User insights

-Protocols are linear, but lack explicit representation of branching logic and dependencies
+Protocols are linear, but lack explicit representation of branching logic and dependencies.

-Decision points are often implicit, requiring interpretation rather than being clearly mapped
+Decision points are often implicit, requiring interpretation rather than being clearly mapped.

-Translating intent into execution relies on manual structuring
+Translating intent into execution relies on manual structuring.

 Annotated Protocol Editor (Start from written protocol)